GluuFederation/docs-casa-prod/docs/source/developer/index.md

 !!!
 Note
     Per spec FIDO 2 credentials can only be enrolled from a page belonging to the same domain or subdomain of your Gluu Server.

-The [Swagger](https://swagger.io/docs/specification/2-0/) definition document is located at `https://host/casa/enrollment-api.yaml`.
+The [Swagger](https://swagger.io/docs/specification/2-0/) definition document is located at `https://<host>/casa/enrollment-api.yaml`.
 You can leverage [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to bootstrap the process of creating a client application in order to consume the service in a variety of programming languages.
 You can achieve similar effects by using [Swagger Hub](https://app.swaggerhub.com).

-Additionally, the Casa Github project contains a small [client-side application](https://github.com/GluuFederation/casa/tree/master/extras/enrollment-client/) that mimicks the process of enrolling credentials in Casa using the REST API.
+Additionally, the Casa sample plugins repo contains a small [client-side application](https://github.com/GluuFederation/casa-sample-plugins/tree/master/enrollment-client) that mimicks the process of enrolling credentials in Casa using the REST API.
 If you ever had trouble with it, please open a support ticket.

 As the Swagger yaml document states, the API is protected by a bearer token.
 That is, developers have to pass a suitable value in the authorization header for requests.
 This means an OpenID Connect client **must be** previously registered in the underlying Gluu Server in order to interact with the server's token endpoint.